 To love mercy,

 And to walk humbly with your God?

 a.
 He has shown you: In Micah the prophet’s imagined courtroom God stopped the shouting of the angry defendant from the witness box.
-God essentially said, “You act as if it is some mystery what I require of you.
-In point of fact it is no mystery at all.
+God essentially said, “You act as if what I require of you is some mystery.
+In fact, it is no mystery at all.
 I have shown you clearly what is good and what I require of you.”

 b.
 To do justly, to love mercy, and to walk humbly with your God: The LORD answered the contentious witness in open court.
 “What I require of you isn’t complicated.
 Simply do three things.”